 No. Issue LACERS Position Rationale 1.1 ELECTION OF DIRECTORS IN UNCONTESTED ELECTIONS LACERS supports company management in principle VOTING AGENT'S DISCRETION It is prudent to vote for the prescribed full slate of directors as long as the slate of directors will conduct themselves in the best interest of the shareholders.
 Director nominees should be evaluated based on accountability, responsiveness to shareholders, independence from company management, and competence and performance.
 1.2 BOARD INDEPENDENCE FOR At a minimum, a majority of the board should consist of directors who are independent.
 Corporate boards should strive to obtain board composition made up of a substantial majority (at least two-thirds) of independent directors.
-1 1.3 MAJORITY THRESHOLD VOTING FOR THE ELECTION OF DIRECTORS LACERS supports this issue in principle VOTING AGENT'S DISCRETION Under a plurality system, a board-backed nominee in an uncontested election needs to receive only a single affirmative vote to claim his or her seat in the boardroom.
+1.3 MAJORITY THRESHOLD VOTING FOR THE ELECTION OF DIRECTORS LACERS supports this issue in principle VOTING AGENT'S DISCRETION Under a plurality system, a board-backed nominee in an uncontested election needs to receive only a single affirmative vote to claim his or her seat in the boardroom.
 Even if holders of a substantial majority of the votes cast "withhold" support, the director nominee wins the seat.
 Under the majority vote standard, a director nominee must receive support from holders of a majority of the votes cast in order to be elected (or re-elected) to the board.
 In contested elections where there are more nominees than seats, a carve-out provision for plurality should exist.
+1.4 SEPARATE CHAIR AND CEO LACERS supports this issue in principle VOTING AGENT'S DISCRETION A CEO who also heads a board is less accountable than one who must answer to an independent chairman as well as fellow directors.
+However, there could be times when it makes sense for one person to wear two hats.
+On balance, there appears to be more gained and less lost from separating the two jobs at major companies.
+The Board generally favors the separation of the chairman and CEO.
+However, the Board believes it may be in the best interests of a corporation and the shareholders to have one person fulfilling both positions in smaller companies.